- Homosexuality

 Same-sex marriage in Ukraine is banned.

-Censorship of LGBT Issues in Ukraine is varies by region.
+Censorship of LGBT issues in Ukraine is no censorship.

 Right to change legal gender in Ukraine is legal, but requires medical diagnosis.